Skip to main content

 Calculate margin from selling price

-Divide profit by selling price.
-This shows what share of revenue remains as profit before other costs.
+Divide profit by selling price and multiply by 100.
+Profit margin answers what percentage of revenue remains as profit before other costs.